storyfeet/dugi_bialan/content/works/out_of_my_way.md

 # Sam had a problem, it seemed no matter what he did, wherever he went people, would get in his way.

-zan esamm wei luga ei gein egi. is-mon wei buli ei mugi la, is-mon wei giawin ei man mugi la, zan-mudei wei giawin wei uwein lon iasin is-mon.
+zan esamm wei luga ei gein egi. is-mon wei buli mugi la, is-mon da man mugi la, zan-muli wei giawin wei uwein lon iasin is-mon.

 # Well, not today he thought to himself as he got out of bed, today is going to be different.